zigasancin/wordpress-optimization-toolbox/plugins/ewww-image-optimizer/readme.txt

 * Thank you to everyone who donated for a new Macbook, new binaries are here!
 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 3.6.1 =
+* fixed: bulk optimizer fails to initialize if the bulk_attachments array is set to an empty string
+* fixed: misplaced parenthesis breaks option overrides

 = 3.6.0 =
 In an effort to simplify the settings page and make room for new features, many settings have been "hidden" and/or rearranged.
 It is my hope that this will make it easier for new users to get going with EWWW IO.